 Though we think of mistletoe as the kissing plant, this small herb has played multiple roles.
 In fact, it has a history that dates back thousands of years.
 For the Ancient Greeks, mistletoe was likened to a natural cure-all that was used to assuage all types of illnesses.
 Nevertheless, it was the Celtic Druids who transformed this healing herb into a sign for romance during the first century C.E.

 Mistletoe’s romantic roots began with the plant’s natural ability to bloom and thrive in winter weather.
 The ancient Druids deemed this ability to blossom in freezing cold temperatures as a message from the gods that the plant was sacred.
-They began to administer mistletoe in various forms to those in need of help with fertility issues.
+They began to administer mistletoe in various forms to help with fertility issues.
 The plant was seen as being vital to life – and creating life.

-Exactly how the mistletoe evolved from a plant that cures fertility to a Christmas tradition is not as clear, however.
+Exactly how the mistletoe evolved from a plant that enhances fertility to a Christmas tradition is not as clear, however.
 The tradition may have stemmed from English servants using the plant to celebrate in their own way by hanging the plant under kitchen doorways.
 The lore was that if you did not kiss after walking under the plant, the year would hold bad luck for you.

 What should we know about Poinsettias?

 The poinsettia is a beautiful holiday plant, with its green stems and leaves, and bright red petals.
 This quintessential holiday plant is native to Central America, particularly southern Mexico, where they bloom in wintertime.
 Throughout the centuries, poinsettias have been used for a wide variety of purposes.
 The Aztecs used them, for example, to make clothing dyes and as a natural medicine to treat fevers.